iam-weijie/python-package/README.md

 ## Features

+- Create Gaussian distribution objects

-- Create Gaussian and Binomial distribution objects
+- Create Binomial distribution objects

-- Read data from a file for distributions
+- Read data from a file for both Gaussian and Binomial distributions

 - Access the mean and standard deviation of distributions